pergus/netbox-zabbix/docs/maintenance_model.md

     print("Data collection is disabled during this maintenance")
 ```

-## Best Practices

-1. **Descriptive Naming**: Use clear, descriptive names for maintenance windows to facilitate identification and reporting.

-2. **Appropriate Duration**: Set realistic maintenance window durations to avoid unnecessarily long periods of reduced monitoring.

-3. **Target Precision**: Use the most specific targeting method possible to avoid affecting unintended hosts.

-4. **Data Collection Decision**: Carefully consider whether to disable data collection based on the nature of the maintenance work.

-5. **Status Monitoring**: Regularly check maintenance status to ensure windows are progressing as expected.

 6. **Documentation**: Use the description field to document the purpose, scope, and any special considerations for each maintenance window.